GRIFFITH YOUNG

 What happens if a parent moves out of La Mesa with the child?

-When a parent moves away, custody and visitation arrangements can be affected.
-La Mesa courts consider the reason for the move and the impact on the child.
-Parents should seek court approval or modify custody orders before relocating.
+When a parent moves away, custody and visitation arrangements can be affected, and La Mesa courts will consider the reason for the move and the overall impact on the child.
+Parents should seek court approval or modify custody orders before relocating, as moves can be contested and require legal guidance.

 How do courts decide child custody when abuse allegations exist in La Mesa?